vishrutMathur04/Project-3/Devlog.md

 Change the code a bit, make it reader friendly.
 Verified the code, checked if everything is there including all the functions.
 Next I will do some testing

+# Session 9 - DEC 10, 8:30 PM

+Thoughts

+The code looks good and all clean and I think its working perfectly.
+Some of the tests I am thinking to do is first create the file test.idx And then insert them and then try to sort it.

+Plan

+The plan is to first insert 4 tests and then sort them..It seems to be able to sort and the expected output came perfectly.
+1: 5
+7: 50
+15: 100
+30: 600